Sonoma Art Directory

 Susandra Spicer-Philpott is a Sonoma County artist of sculptures and abstract assemblages, using metal and mixed media.

-Victor Ries, born 1907, the metal artist and jewelry designer, emigrated from Berlin, Germany to Northern California during World War II.
+Victor Ries (1907-2013), the metal artist and jewelry designer, emigrated from Berlin, Germany to Northern California during World War II.
 He was one of the metal artists and teachers of the Pond Farm Artist Colony in Sonoma County.
 He is recognized in the Jewish-American Hall of Fame.
 He taught at the College of Marin, the California College of Arts and Crafts in Oakland and Saint Marys College in Moraga.